Recognition

 Receiving this designation reflects the high level of respect a lawyer has earned among other leading lawyers in the same communities and the same practice areas for their abilities, their professionalism, and their integrity.

-In addition to the “Lawyer of the Year” award, Mike Wiswall is also listed in the 2023 Edition of The Best Lawyers in America in the following practice areas:
+In addition to the “Lawyer of the Year” award, Janet Schroer is also listed in the 2024 Edition of The Best Lawyers in America in the following practice areas:

 Professional Malpractice Law – Defendants